 Pre-qualified volunteers drive two 6 passenger golf carts from the North and South Public parking lots down the midway to transport people needing mobility assistance.
-They will be on radio or check-in with the Command Center in Barn A to schedule transportation pickup.
+They will be on radio or check-in with the Command Center to schedule transportation pickup.